jr-86/competition/_sources/q2b.md

 Dave is already on Team 1, so we have three open spots on Team 1 and 5 pairs of twins to choose from.

 The first spot may be filled by any of the 10.
-This takes one member, and excludes their twin from joining Team 1.
+This takes one participant, and excludes their twin from joining Team 1.

 Thus, there are 8 choices for the second open spot.
-Again, this takes a member, and excludes their twin from joining Team 1.
+Again, this takes a participant, and excludes their twin from joining Team 1.

 So there are 6 choices for the third open spot.